 What is a heat map?

 If used and interpreted the right way, it can be a data gold mine, and give you incredible insights into customer behavior and enable you to understand your customers better.
+Heat map analysis can help you detect frustrated users, give insights to improve your conversion rate optimization, enhance your conversion funnel and deliver bespoke customer journey knowledge to product teams.

 Now that you know what a heat map is, you are likely wondering – how does it work exactly?